 Our new book covers everything in the class as well as the basics!

-Intermediate Photography: Introduction to Light SATURDAY JANUARY 21, MARCH 4, MAY 6, OR JULY 29, 2017 FROM 12 NOON TO 4 PM are available at Queen Kapiolani Botanical Gardens in Waikiki (space is extremely limited).
+Intermediate Photography: Introduction to Light Classes held every two months at Queen Kapiolani Botanical Gardens in Waikiki (space is extremely limited).
 OUTDOOR CLASSES ARE SUBJECT TO WEATHER POSTPONEMENTS!
+Please click here to check our calendar for dates, availability and to register online.

 Tuition: $175.00 plus 4.712% GET.
 Tuition includes our Essential Guide To Using Flash e-Book!
 (12% Kama’aina/Military and 17% Alumni discounts are available for this class).